Seed Change in Native Communities with Farm to School

 – Hydaburg, Prince of Wales Island: Haida Nation

-Connect students with locally grown and traditional foods (such as rutabagas, parsnips and the Haida potato) by expanding the existing school garden to include a greenhouse.
-In May, students will celebrate Haida Day by giving Elders a tour of the new greenhouse and learning about the village’s old garden site.
+Connected students with locally grown and traditional foods (such as rutabagas, parsnips and the Haida potato) by expanding the existing school garden to include a greenhouse.
+In May, students celebrated Haida Day by giving Elders a tour of the new greenhouse and learning about the village’s old garden site.

 Indian Township School